eiliz/snippetbox/notes/transactions.md

 ```

 Transactions are useful when you want to have the guarantee that multiple
-statements are executed a an atomic action.
+statements are executed as an atomic action.
 That means that:
 - either all statements succeed
 - or if any of them fails, nothing gets commited to the DB, not even the
   successful ones